jhpyle/docassemble/docs.md

 This documentation is intended more as a reference guide than as a manual that you have to read before getting started.

-The best way to learn about **docassemble** is to study working examples.
-There is a full-featured sample interview linked from the [demonstration page].
-The full source code of that interview is available on the [demonstration page], and while you are using the interview you can click "Source" in the navigation bar to toggle display of the source code for the question and an explanation of the path **docassemble** took to decide to ask that question.

-Another good way to start learning about **docassemble** is to start creating your own interview.
+The best way to learn about **docassemble** is to start creating your own interview.
 There is a "Hello, world" [tutorial] that explains how to create a simple interview.
 Once you get that working, you can experiment with adding more questions to it.

+Once you know the basics, the best way to learn about advanced features is to study working examples.
+The sections of this documentation site contain a number of side-by-side examples comparing source code to screenshots.
+You can click on the screenshots to run the interviews.
+In addition, as you are developing interviews in the [Playground], you can see working examples of many of **docassemble**'s features.

+There is also a full-featured sample interview linked from the [demonstration page].
+The full source code of that interview is available on the [demonstration page].
+While you are using the interview you can click "Source" in the navigation bar to toggle display of the source code for the question and an explanation of the path **docassemble** took to decide to ask that question.

 ### Table of Contents

+For a narrative version of the sections of the documentation, see the [Overview].

 <ul>
 {% for section in site.data.docs %}